21 Chester Place

 Was the TV sitcom “Hazel” prophetic in the houses eventual demise:

-Although 21 Chester Place was only shown briefly in the 60’s TV sitcom Hazel“, Season 5/Episode 5 “The Holdout”(1965), the episode plot revolved around an elderly friend of Hazel’s, named Minnie Anderson, who is reluctant to sell her deceased grandfathers home and move.
+Although 21 Chester Place was shown only briefly in the 60’s TV sitcom Hazel“, Season 5/Episode 5 “The Holdout”(1965), the episode plot revolved around an elderly friend of Hazel’s, named Minnie Anderson, who is reluctant to sell her deceased grandfathers home and move.
 A client of Hazel’s employer wants to buy the land, so that he can bulldoze the house and build a 12-story commercial building on the lot (there is a short video clip of the episode on the ‘Quick Facts‘ page).

 Hazel ends up saving the day for her employer by calming her friend’s fear of change and convincing her that the neighborhood was not the same as it once was (as well as getting her friend more money than she was originally offered), so Hazel’s friend Minnie sells the land and house after all, so that she can make a brand new start that’s all her own; giving a final impression that the house would be bulldozed and something new would be built in its place (which is kind of eerie considering that almost exactly two year after the airing of this episode, the house would be demolished so that something new could be built in its place).

 One more small ‘Fun Fact’ regarding this “Hazel” episode, which aired in Oct.
 1965, is that the actress Ellen Corby who played the role of Minnie Anderson (who owned the house in question), also played Lurch’s mother on “The Addams Family” in the episode “Mother Lurch Visits The Addams Family” (Season 1/Episode 17 – which aired Jan.
 1965).
-I wonder if when she went to visit her son Lurch, at the house that he worked and lived in, if she happened to notice that it looked strikingly similar to her own house?!
+I wonder if when she went to visit her son Lurch at the house that he worked and lived in, if she happened to notice that it looked strikingly similar to her own house?!

 ————